 6. Investment Policy: Service and Commercial Investments

 6.1.
 Service and commercial investments are taken out for different reasons from treasury management investments.
-The Council's strategy for such investments, including commercial property investments, is set out in Appendix O (of the Financial Plan).
+The Council's strategy for such investments, including commercial property investments, is set out in Strategy.

 7. Investment Policy: Treasury Management Investments